Table of Contents

 Once you’re familiar with all the features and the types of espresso machines, it becomes easier to understand when you should or shouldn’t pay for something.

 Take for example the DeLonghi Prima Donna S. This is a deluxe espresso coffee machine that doesn’t come cheap but not because of its extra features.
 This machine is designed to withstand a high usage rate.
 If you’re buying it for your home, you shouldn’t really care about paying extra for endurance.
 Chances are you won’t be using it 10 or 12 hours a day continuously.Don’t need memory settings or a built-in grinder?
 Then it shouldn’t be a problem to still get high quality espresso with one of the stripped down versions.
 These will cost significantly less, and they usually don’t compromise on durability either.
-We have an article with a bunch of reviews where you can choose among the best cheap espresso machines the one you like most.
+We have an article with a bunch of reviews where you can choose among the best budget espresso machines the one you like most.

 The best way to clean your espresso machine is usually by following the instruction manual that came with it.